 About the workshop

-During the workshop, we show you how to use free internet tools, such as aggregators to monitor social media, and spot developing trends which could damage your government’s reputation.
-We also help you to select the right messengers and messages for different audiences and how to make broadcast quality video on your mobile phone which can be used on your website as vodcasts – video podcasts.
+It is also essential that you understand how to develop a robust media and communications strategy.
+Preparation is everything and you can only do this if you understand the factors that influence effective communications – trust, control, benefit, language and empathy.
+During this workshop, we show you how to use free internet tools such as aggregators to monitor social media and spot developing trends which could damage your government’s reputation at home and abroad.
+We also show you how to select the right messengers for different audiences and will show you how to make broadcast quality video using your mobile phone.

 How participants will benefit

 • Develop your media and communication skills so you can stay focused on the important role of monitoring and responding to what concerns the public

 • Raise awareness of the importance of risk communication planning in developing policy and operational strategies and provide practical

 experience of designing strategies both to pre-empt crises and deal with them when they happen

 • Create an understanding of how the media reacts to risk, the influence this has on the public, and the importance of building good relationships with both traditional media and community leaders on social media.